Careers in Mathematics

 "Statistician is the coolest job you've never heard of."
 Statisticians contribute to society by protecting endangered species and managing the impacts of climate change, making medicines more effective and reducing hunger and disease.
 They have fun helping professional sports teams pick the next season's new players or working on the data science team of a U.S.. presidential campaign.
 Demand for statisticians is growing as are their salaries (Burtch-Works 2017 Study).

 At all levels.
-Here's Education World's state certification listings, and UK's state certification search for secondary school teaching.
+Here's Education World's state certification listings.
 To teach at the community college level, you should get a Master's degree (either in mathematics or a Master of Arts in Teaching); to teach at the college level, you should get a Ph.D. (in mathematics, mathematics education, applied mathematics, or statistics).

 This includes everything from science reporting for periodicals to writing documentation for computer software to editing textbooks.
 For more info, check out Careers in Technical Writing.
 Also check out this mini-biography of Allyn Jackson, who spent 31 years as a technical writer with the American Mathematical Society.